Bruce McEwan

 Bruce McEwan (March 19, 1937 – November 23, 2017) was an American politician.
 He served as a Republican member for the 38th district of the Florida House of Representatives.

 Life and career

 McEwan was born in Orlando, Florida.
 He attended Rollins College and the University of Florida College of Law.

-In 1980, McEwan was elected to represent the 38th district of the Florida House of Representatives, succeeding Lawrence R. Kirkwood.
-He served until 1992, when he was succeeded by Robert B. Sindler.
+McEwan served in the Florida House of Representatives from 1980 to 1992.
+He lost his seat in 1992, after he was defeated in re-election by Democrat Kim Shepard.